 IS THE SERVICE EFFECTIVE?

 I looked at some of the service users’ files and all showed that a comprehensive pre-admission assessment was undertaken prior to them commencing with the service, and the assessment included details of the person’s current physical and mental health needs, medication, activities and other interests as well as their nutritional needs.
 Care plans covered areas such as mobility, nutrition, communication, leisure and activities, and information was kept on emergency contacts etc., including emergency contacts for Mrs. Jenny Chapman in the event that she may become incapacitated during community visits with service users.

 The service also has sufficient and appropriate insurance cover for both external and internal activities and transportation.

 There is an accessible toilet for use by service users and access to the lounge, dining area and garden are easy and covered by risk assessments.

-Jenny ensures that she takes with her information regarding each person when undertaking a community activity and also both she and each service user wears an identity badge in the event of an incident such as a service user wandering off, accident.
-Such information would be extremely important for the use of emergency services etc. We would recommend that Jenny transfers such information onto index cards which can then be more easily contained within a wallet in her bag.
-This would negate the need for sensitive information to be kept in the car.
+During activities undertaken in the community, Mrs. Chapman ensures that she takes with her information regarding each person and also both she and each service user wears an identity badge in the event of an incident such as a service user wandering off or involvement in any accident.
+Such information is extremely important for the use of emergency services etc. in such events.

 Reviews are undertaken annually or more regularly if a person’s needs change, and both the service user and his/her carer are involved in these reviews.